ondrejhonus/vege-dreams/content/posts/bolognese/index.md

 Today I have for you a red lentil bolognese sauce.
 It is my own approximation of the traditional recipe.
 It is made from red lentils, because they have more of a subtle flavor, and they cook really quickly.
 In this recipe I had used bucatini, but any long pasta such as spaghettoni or spahgetti will do.
-You could top with some vegan parmesan if you like.
+You could top it with some vegan parmesan if you like.

 <div class="recipe">
 Prep time: 5 minutes